Chemistry of Natural Products and Medicinal Plants

 Drug Discovery and Development

-Natural products have led to the development of many important drugs, including penicillin, aspirin, and morphine.
-Continued research in this field holds promise for discovering new and effective treatments for various diseases.
+Natural products have led to the development of many important drugs, including penicillin, aspirin, morphine, taxol, and artemisinin.
+Continued research in this field holds promise for discovering new and effective treatments for various diseases, including cancer, infectious diseases, and neurological disorders.

 Traditional Medicine